jfasch/jfasch-home/trainings/log/detail/2023-03-20--C++-embedded/index.rst

   it comes to threading)

-You may use these, but be warned that there might not exist enough trainer-side knowledge to help you out f anything goes wrong.
+You may use these, but be warned that there might not exist enough trainer-side knowledge to help you out if anything goes wrong.

 Skeleton Project Setup
 ......................